kritkondru/Blog/README.md

 My Blog is about Food, Cars and Games .
 Where I discuss about the car I feel is the best ,the different cuisine's I've had and the dish I loved the most and about the games I've played.
 The About me page consists of information of where I grew ,where I live and what I'm doing now.
+The video of my project can be accessed at: https://screencast-o-matic.com/watch/cFfQVeDMhv